Rembrant777/Learn-CUDA/Chapter07/note.md

             res += _S_A[ty][k] * _S_B[k][tx];
         }

-        // here call sync to make sure that all values from shared memory
+        //Here call sync to make sure that all values from shared memory
-        // are retrieved and accumulate to final result res __syncthreads();
+        // are retrieved and accumulate to the final result res __syncthreads();
     }

-    // finally write the correspoinding row, col of A and B (that executed in parallel)
+    //Finally write the corresponding row, col of A and B (that executed in parallel)
     // to one C matrix's value
     C[row * N + col] = res;
 }